LukasWoodtli/WebPage/pelican/content/object_databases.md

     - an *ending* object and
     - corresponding starting objects along a path
 - Bypassing intermediate objects
-- Only allows backwards traversels of full path
+- Only allows backwards traversals of full path
 - Equivalent to backward traversal in ASR canonical
 - A Nested Index *NX(P)* for path *P* with length *1* is equivalent to a Multi-Index *MX(P)* for the same path
 - Updating index structure is expensive